caoccao/Javet/docs/_sources/reference/best_practices.rst.txt

 * Always prohibit calling ``close()`` of Javet objects if they will be returned to Javet.
 * If the lifecycle of V8 objects is uncertain, calling ``setWeak()`` is the only way so that calling ``close()`` is no longer required.
 Be careful, calling ``close()`` after calling ``setWeak()`` may lead to V8 core dump immediately.
 * In performance sensitive scenarios, please explicitly acquire ``V8Locker``.
+* Use ``V8VirtualEscapableValue`` for preventing memory leak when exception is thrown.

 Security
 ========